Warwick Racecourse offers a range of facilities to enable all racegoers to get the most of their day with us.

-Warwick Racecourse aims to be fully accessible and user-friendly for accessible visitors.
-Warwick offers a range of facilities to enable everyone to get the most from their day.
+We aim to be fully accessible and user-friendly for accessible visitors and offer a range of facilities to enable everyone to get the most from their day.

-Provided that you purchase a valid admission ticket for yourself, you are entitled to apply for one complimentary admission ticket for the same event for the person who is accompanying you to assist you as a personal assistant or carer admission.
+Provided that you purchase a valid admission ticket for yourself, you are entitled to apply for one complimentary admission ticket for the same event for the person who is accompanying you to assist you as a personal assistant or as a companion admission.
 The personal assistant must be able to provide you with appropriate assistance which might include:

 - assisting you in moving around the racecourse;